BillWeiss/Haskell-Boot-Camp/hw2/README.markdown

 Iteration
 ---------

-Most of the time in Haskell, you will be dealing with lists or their ilk and your best option will be a functional combinator such as fmap or filter, or a more general list comprehension.
+Most of the time in Haskell, you will be dealing with lists or their ilk and your best option will be a functional combinator such as `fmap` or `filter`, or a more general list comprehension.
 For example:

     Prelude> x = map (**2) [1..10]
     Prelude> y = [ x**2 | x <- [1..10] ]